Riccardo-Biasissi/Scientific_Computing/task02.md

 # Task02 assignment

 Markdown file regarding the task02.
-My selected codes are Julia and C++
+The codes I selected to delve in during this course are Julia and C++.

 ## Point a

-I performed tasks 1/2 and 3 in two separate scripts
+I performed tasks 1/2 and 3 in two separate scripts.

-### Julia code
+### Julia

 Point 1 and 2